celsiusnarhwal/snowflake/README.md

 #### Tokens

-Depending on the requested scopes, Snowflake-issued access and ID tokens include some subset of the following claims:
+Depending on the provided scopes, Snowflake-issued access and ID tokens include some subset of the following claims:

 | **Claim**            | **Description**                                                                                                                                                          | **Required Scopes** |
 |----------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------|